fbpx

 Surgeons will often try to reconstruct and ‘fill’ the empty pelvis with tissues taken from elsewhere in the body or using biological implants.
 These techniques all have benefits and risks, but currently no one knows which technique is best.
 If the consequences of the empty pelvis syndrome were consistently reduced, then this surgery would become safer, and potentially more patients could benefit from these life-saving operations.

-This project is being carried out by an early career researcher and is supported by The PelvEx Collaborative.
+This project was carried out by an early career researcher and is supported by The PelvEx Collaborative.
 The PelvEx Collaborative is an international organisation of healthcare professionals from across five continents that provide specialist pelvic exenteration surgery.
-This research project has two parts, the first part is to define the empty pelvis syndrome and to agree a core outcome dataset to be improve future research into the empty pelvis syndrome.
+This research project had two parts.
+The first part was to define the empty pelvis syndrome and to agree a core outcome dataset to improve future research into the empty pelvis syndrome.

 A core outcome dataset is an agreed, standardised set of end results that should always be collected in a specific area of healthcare research, this makes future research more consistent and improves its quality.
 You can watch a video here (https://www.youtube.com/watch?v=g1MZi2mzK1U&t=3s) that explains more about core outcome datasets.
 Patients are essential stakeholders in this research, and obtaining their perspective is vital.
 The first part of the project has been co-designed with patients and will include patient representatives and gather patient views by online voting and both virtual and face-to-face meetings.

-The second part is to use the newly defined core outcome dataset to undertake an international study to better understand the impact this condition is having across the world through The PelvEx Collaborative.
-This will include an assessment of techniques used to fill the pelvis, and will produce the best quality evidence currently available to then guide international exenteration teams on how to reduce complications from the empty pelvis syndrome.
+The second part was to use the newly defined core outcome dataset to undertake an international study to better understand the impact this condition is having across the world through The PelvEx Collaborative.
+This included an assessment of techniques used to fill the pelvis, and produced the best quality evidence currently available to guide international exenteration teams on how to reduce complications from the empty pelvis syndrome.

 The research team

-Mr Charles West, a Colorectal Surgery Research Fellow and PhD student at Southampton General Hospital, is leading this study.
+Mr Charles West, a Colorectal Surgery Research Fellow and PhD student at Southampton General Hospital, led this study.

 Listen to Charles speak about his research with a patient on our podcast “Can I Butt In”.